Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 Ethiopia's roots are thousands of years old and the kingdom of Aksum was one of the most powerful of its time.

-Ethiopia is the only country on the African continent to have escaped colonization, except for the period of Italian occupation from 1936 to 1941.
+Ethiopia is the only country on the African continent, along with Liberia, to have escaped colonization, except for the period of Italian occupation from 1936 to 1941.

 Ethiopia's economy is largely dominated by agriculture, which employs most of the population.
 The country no longer has a seafront since Eritrea's independence: most of the products it imports go through the port of Djibouti.

-You will have understood it, whether you decide to travel to Ethiopia or Djibouti, the welcome of the inhabitants will be friendly and warm!
+You understood it, whether you decide to travel in Ethiopia or Djibouti, the welcome of the inhabitants will be friendly and warm!

-If you have about 8 days at your disposal, a trip to Djibouti will be the perfect way to enjoy a total change of scenery during a 4×4 adventure trip, discovering the country's typical landscapes and campsites!
-Here are a few examples of tours that I propose, from 8 days, between discovery of beaches, seabed and hiking:
+If you have about 8 days, a trip to Djibouti will be ideal to enjoy a total change of scenery during an adventure trip in 4×4, to discover the landscapes and typical camps of the country!
+Here are some examples of tours that I propose, from 8 days, between discovery of beaches, seabed and hiking:

 Discovery tour of the beaches and campsites over 8 days